codacy/docs/docs/organizations/managing-security-and-risk.md

     1. Open your organization **Security and Risk** page and click the **Configure** button to open the configuration page.

-    1. On the right-hand side of the page, under the Integrations list, find the Jira entry and click the **Install** button.
-This redirects you to Atlassian's website.
+    1. On the right-hand side of the page, under the Integrations list, find the Jira entry and click the **Install** button to open the installation modal, then confirm by clicking **Install Jira** to proceed to Atlassian's website..

         ![Security and risk management Jira Cloud integration](images/security-risk-management-integration-jira.png)